Bdot42/mfakto/README.txt

       32-bit -> https://microsoft.com/en-us/download/details.aspx?id=5555
       64-bit -> https://microsoft.com/en-us/download/details.aspx?id=14632

-- only the 64-bit binary is currently distributed

 Steps:
+- build mfakto using the above instructions or download a stable version.
+Only the 64-bit binary is currently distributed.
-- simply go to the mfakto folder and launch the executable
+- go to the mfakto folder and launch the executable
 - mfakto defaults to the first AMD GPU it finds.
 To use the Intel integrated GPU, you may need to specify it using the -d option.